 Maker often gives the appearance of a baby giraffe on the floor, with arms and legs flying everywhere, found this scheme particularly hard to pick up.

-The above clip from a January contest against Orlando is a solid illustration of how the Bucks defensive scheme set the up .
-When Evan Fournier curls around a Mo Speights screen to receive the ball a few things happen.
-Where the disconnect occurs is Maker an attack on Fournier.
-While this happens, Maker’s direct opponent Speights drifts to the open corner.
+The above clip from a January contest against Orlando is a solid illustration of how the Bucks defensive scheme set the team up for failure.
+When Evan Fournier curls around a Mo Speights screen to receive the ball, a few things happen.
+Where the disconnect occurs, is Maker hedging an attack on Fournier.
+While this happens, Maker's direct opponent Speights drifts to the open corner.
 Speights being a threat from the outside forces Matthew Dellavedova to protect the corner leaving the paint wide open.
-Because Maker is so aggressive in his attack on the ball handler – Fournier is able to simply blow by Maker for the easy lay up.
-This particular scheme continually went against Maker’s best asset right now as a defender, .
-The Milwaukee big men were consistently drawn out to the perimeter leaving the paint horrifyingly vulnerable.
+Because Maker is so aggressive in his attack on the ball handler - and make no mistake, this was part of the scheme - Fournier is able to simply blow by Maker for the easy lay up.
+This particular scheme continually went against Maker's best asset right now as a defender, namely rim protection.
+The Milwaukee big men were consistently drawn out to the perimeter, leaving the paint horrifyingly vulnerable.

 Milwaukee ranked 23rd league wide for opponent points in the paint, giving up 47.3 per game.
 They also gave up the most attempts in the restricted area league wide at 30.7 shots per contest, with the opposition scoring on a damaging 63.5 percent of those tries.
 Not great numbers for a team with Maker, Henson and Antetokounmpo in the middle.
 This isn't excusing Maker entirely for his individual struggles defensively, but instead merely pointing out that he wasn't put in the best position to succeed under Kidd.